mozilla-spidermonkey/jsparagus/js-quirks.md

 For another ambiguity, see "Slashes" below.

+### Unicode quirks

+JavaScript source is Unicode and usually follows Unicode rules for thing like identifiers and whitespace, but it has a few special cases: `$`, `_`, `U+200C ZERO WIDTH NON-JOINER`, and `U+200D ZERO WIDTH JOINER` are legal in identifiers (the latter two only after the first character), and `U+FEFF ZERO WIDTH NO-BREAK SPACE` (also known as the byte-order mark) is treated as whitespace.

+It also allows any code point, including surrogate halves, even though the Unicode standard says that unpaired surrogate halves should be treated as encoding errors.

 ### Legacy octal literals and escape sequences (*)

 This is more funny than difficult.